MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/omnichannel-for-customer-service/greeting-message-delay-agent-connection.md

 ### Introduce a Copilot Studio agent to greet customers

-1. Add a [Copilot Studio agent](/dynamics365/customer-service/administer/overview-bots) and connect it to your workstream.
-Learn more in [Manage your bots](/dynamics365/customer-service/administer/manage-your-bots#add-a-bot).
+1. Add a [Copilot Studio agent](/microsoft-copilot-studio/authoring-first-bot) and connect it to your workstream.
+For more information, see [Manage your bots](/dynamics365/customer-service/administer/manage-your-bots#manage-your-bots).

 1. Ensure that your agent is connected to Omnichannel for Customer Service.
-For more information, see [Configure Copilot Studio agents for voice](/dynamics365/customer-service/administer/voice-channel-pva-bots#configure-handoff-from-copilot-studio-to-omnichannel-for-customer-service).
+For more information, see [Configure Copilot Studio agents for voice](/dynamics365/customer-service/administer/voice-channel-pva-bots).

 1. In the [Copilot Studio](/microsoft-copilot-studio/fundamentals-what-is-copilot-studio) app, open your copilot and go to the **Topics & Plugins** page.
 1. Under **System**, select the **Conversation start** topic.